 The European Commission is contributing more resources towards checking the fake news.
 Germany is setting up a center to monitor disinformation.
 17 newsrooms in France are also joining hands with Facebook and Google to overcome the problem.

-Before sharing indiscriminately, we as users must fact check all the news available online by comparing it with what all has been published on authority websites.
+The human tendency is to immediately share something if the ‘news’ is something the person likes or wants to be true!
+But before sharing indiscriminately, we as users must fact check all the news available online by comparing it with what all has been published on authority websites.